The Complete Guide

 And for sure, CareShield Life is the more advanced one…

-This is to ensure that by the time we actually need the money, the payout amount will not be too low.
+This is to ensure that by the time we actually need the money for long-term care, the payout amount will not be too low.

 2) It understands that life expectancy and healthcare technology is only going to improve, that’s why it has a lifetime payout duration